ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

 ## Running as non-root

-Starting with $productName$ 0.35, we support running $productName$ as non-root.
+Starting with Emissary 0.35, we support running Emissary as non-root.
 This is the recommended configuration, and will be the default configuration in future releases.
-We recommend you configure $productName$ to run as non-root as follows:
+We recommend you configure Emissary to run as non-root as follows:

-* Have Kubernetes run $productName$ as non-root.
+* Have Kubernetes run Emissary as non-root.
 This may happen by default (e.g., OpenShift) or you can set a `securityContext` in your Deployment as shown below in this abbreviated example:

 ```yaml
 ---